gvwilson/thirdbit/_posts/2019/2019-03-24-occupations.md

 ---

-There are some threads right now on Twitter and on various forums I belong to about life after grad school---more specifically, about how little support grad students are given to figure out what they could or should do if they're part of the 80% who *won't* wind up in academia.
+There are some threads right now on Twitter and on various forums I belong to about life after grad school—more specifically, about how little support grad students are given to figure out what they could or should do if they're part of the 80% who *won't* wind up in academia.
 It all came to a head when someone messaged me privately to say,